FayozRizvonov/synapse-data-scape/VOICE_ASSISTANT_README.md

 ---

-**GSIS Platform** - The future of business intelligence for pharmaceutical analytics.
+**CLAIRE Platform** - The future of business intelligence for pharmaceutical analytics.